-- In-person laboratory safety visits will be suspended at this time until the university returns to normal operations.
+- In-person laboratory safety visits will be limited at this time based on risk level.

-Additional Guidance from Federal Funding Agencies: Guidance is currently being developed by various funding agencies.
+Guidance has been released from various federal funding and regulatory agencies.
 OSP is monitoring these developments and will communicate new guidance through our website and e-mail as it becomes available.

 Guidance From NSF on Coronavirus: NSF has established a webpage with guidance specific to their agency with information for awardee organizations, researchers and reviewers.
 If you have questions, please feel free to contact UW Oshkosh OSP for assistance.

 Guidance From NIH on Coronavirus and FAQs: NIH has issued the following Notices with guidance for applicants, awardees and institutions.
 If you have additional questions, please contact UW Oshkosh Office of Sponsored Programs.

 - NIH LATE APPLICATION POLICY Due to Public Health Emergency for United States for 2019 Novel Coronavirus (COVID-19) (NOT-OD-20-082)